Frequently Asked Questions

 - Avoid unnecessary contact with surfaces that are often touched, such as doorknobs and handrails.

-Entrance/parking: The number of parking spots will be reduced at most locations.
+Entrance/parking: The number of parking spots is reduced at most locations.
 Parking gates may need to be closed at times depending on beach capacity.
 As of July 16, Misquamicut State Beach and Scarborough State Beach parking lots are reduced to 25% capacity.
 Before you head to the beach, check the capacity of state beach parking lots.
 New this year, beach attendants will be collecting parking fees until 6 PM daily.
 These measures are being taken for the safety of all visitors and staff and to stop the spread of COVID-19.

 After a competitive bidding process, Rhode Island DEM has contracted with LAZ Parking to operate and modernize parking at state beaches.
 The company – which manages more than a million parking spaces across the country for clients including California State Parks and Beaches and TF Green Airport – is using better technology to speed up entrance booths, expand online purchasing options, and track revenue in real time to ensure that fees are being collected accurately.

 How is the online beach pass system different from last season?

-Building on progress made in 2019 when it offered online sales of beach passes for the first time, RI State Parks has worked with our beach parking vendor to launch a new website that allows customers to buy online season passes.
-Starting in mid-June customers will also be able to buy daily flex passes and customers with either type of pass will be able to use newly installed Express Lanes at larger state beaches.
+Building on progress made in 2019 when it offered online sales of beach passes for the first time, RI State Parks has worked with our beach parking vendor to launch a new website that allows customers to buy online season passes and daily flex passes.
+Customers with either type of pass will be able to use newly installed Express Lanes at larger state beaches.

 Beach entrances will be using license plate recognition technology that will scan the license platess of prepaid customers’ vehicles and operate gate entrances.